Mak1226/MEDET/README.md

 we wont be linking frontend and backend for now... we will link them later on after finishing up the the respective front end and backend part respectively

+for running backend server
+first have python and django installed on your local computer Then go to the directory where manage.py file is located, open the terminal run the following command to create a super user(admin user)

+          python manage.py create superuser

+(note: make python3 as python alias, if you havent done already, if facing difficulty in doing that use pyhton3 instead of python everywhere) after this it will ask for usernname and password enter anything you wish but just remeber it for accessing the admin page

+PS- You can skip the step of making super user if you dont want to look at admin page

+after this run the following commands to do the migrations

+          python manage.py makemigrations
+          python manage.py migrate

+after doing this successfully, run the following command

+          python manage.py runserver

+ypou will get the link of development server on the terminal itself  something like  http://127.0.0.1:8000/ copy the link run it in your browser and you can access the page